 - New DVS Declaration if DVS document fails

 If any one of the documents fail DVS (this may happen for a number of reasons), an additional broker declaration will appear under the Compliance tab.
 You must agree to this declaration before being able to submit the application.

 If you have further questions, please contact your BDM.

 CHL Solutions will continue our business process of allowing non-face to face customer interactions with VOI identification via Zip ID or Australia Post.
 We are also working on digital verifications should the current VOI options become unavailable and will enact this immediately in need.

 * Changes to credit policy- effective Monday 30 March 2020, there are changes to the documentation requirements to verify PAYG and self-employed income.
 Please refer to the Broker portal for more information.

 Firstmac does not require the broker to conduct a face-to-face interview with a client prior to lodging an application or to view client identification documents.
 However, our mortgage document pack which includes a VOI form requires original signatures.
 The VOI form must be completed by a prescribed person listed on the form and the mortgage documents will still need to be witnessed.
 This process is currently being reviewed with the Titles Offices in each state and we will provide you with an update

-o Proceed to upload completed VOI certificate to NextGen ApplyOnline.
+- Upload completed VOI certificate to NextGen ApplyOnline.

 Further to the previous advice of 18 March 2020, ING is pleased to advise that effective immediately, where a face-to-face interview between broker and client is not possible, ING will allow brokers to conduct customer identification using video-based technology.
 This digital method of identification will add to the more traditional methods still available as outlined in the broker update of 18 March 2020.